-- Staff wearing a tight fitting respirator must not have facial hair that would impede the seal.^g - Prioritize use of respirators by activity type. - Staff conducting activities that may generate a cough, sneeze, or gag reflex should be prioritized to wear an N95 respirator. - Staff giving intimate care to a patient/client. - \circ $\;$ Staff with higher risk of contracting severe infection from COVID-19. - Staff in the same room as a suspected or known COVID-19 client for a prolonged period of time. - Use respirators beyond shelf-life^h dated.
-NIOSH has tested several brand of N95 respirators and approved them for use beyond their shelf life.
-However, any N95 can be used beyond shelf life after visual inspection.
-Make sure any elastic parts are still supple and not dried out, make sure the mask material is clean and free of defects such as tears or thin spots, and make sure the seal (edges) of the respirator is intact so it fits tightly to the face.
+- Staff wearing a tight fitting respirator must not have facial hair that would impede the seal.^g - Prioritize use of respirators by activity type. - Staff conducting activities that may generate a cough, sneeze, or gag reflex should be prioritized to wear an N95 respirator. - Staff giving intimate care to a patient/client. - Staff with higher risk of contracting severe infection from COVID-19. - Staff in the same room as a suspected or known COVID-19 client for a prolonged period of time. - Use beyond shelf-life^h.
+Any N95 can be used beyond shelf-life after visual inspection for fit and function. - Use respirators approved under standards used in other countries that are similar to NIOSH but that may not necessarily be NIOSH-approvedi.